LQCpaka/cloth-ecommerce-rs/README.md

 </div>

 ## ❓ ABOUT PROJECT
-* This is Cloth Ecommerce, **REST-API** written in RUST.
+* This is Cloth Ecommerce, **REST-API** written in **Rust**.
 I was planning to write it with Golang, but after considering all the case, I decided to implement with **Rust - Axum**.
 The project using Axum, which is built on top Tokio, and use **Tower** or building robust networking clients and servers.
 Using Modular + Layered Architecture to implement medium scale for small team or even solo dev. <br/>

 * Cloth Ecommerce is for optimizing memory consuming.
 That's why I'm not gonna use C#, Java or even a Golang for this project, just because of GC (Garbage Collector).
 Amd good scaling but also not overengineering, without microservice, only mono repo.
 I challenge myself with a brandnew and hard development framework (actix harder, I know), to learn how a programming language that not use GC, to see how far I can go.